yhrgintoki/robotfeeding-website/content/tutorials/workflow.md

 draft: false
 duration: 30
 difficulty: Beginner
-summary: This tutorial will cover techniques for devloping and troubleshooting with the cars.
+summary: Techniques for devloping and troubleshooting with the cars.
 weight: 3
 ---